 I actually heard this one for the first time at the same party where I witnessed Vanilla Ice’s downfall.
 Someone older than us, who had a car, had the “cassingle” in their glove compartment.
 The cassette single was a format that not only did not catch on, but actually instills a kind of low-level hostility in people who think back on them and how stupid they were.
 A tiny reel of audio tape housed in the familiar plastic cassette case, which was itself encased in a cardboard sleeve with artwork and artist/song details, then shrinkwrapped cellophane – all for two songs.

-My friend Will pretended not to know what I was talking about when I asked him about “cassingles” recently, then vehemently denied ever owning one.
-My other friend Mike copped to owning about ten.
+My friend WH pretended not to know what I was talking about when I asked him about “cassingles” recently, then vehemently denied ever owning one.
+My other friend MDG copped to owning “about ten.”
 I had one.
 It wasn’t this one.

 Originally a flop single from 1989, “Wicked Game” and its pompadoured author/singer received a kick in the pants from an instrumental version being included in the David Lynch film Wild At Heart.
 The vocal version became a hit thanks to an infamous music video featuring topless (though artfully concealed) supermodel Helena Christensen flailing around in seawater with Isaak, who had the good sense to cast himself as a participant in all the semi-explicit rumpy pumpy, rather than assign himself the usual role of the performer in a music video (detatched narrator/observer.)